StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

         batch_size: 100    # the maximum number of records to be returned
     ```
 2. [Restart the StackState Agent\(s\)](/stackpacks/integrations/agent.md#start-stop-restart-the-stackstate-agent) to publish the configuration changes.
-3. Once the Agent is restarted, wait for the Agent to collect the data and send it to StackState.
+3. Once the Agent has restarted, wait for the Agent to collect the data and send it to StackState.

-## Troubleshooting

-Describe any common issues/misunderstandings or troubleshooting steps here.
-Note that known issues should also be covered in the StackState support site.

 ## Uninstall

-If the uninstall includes manual or extra steps these should be included here.
-If it is a standard 'click to uninstall', also describe that here - don't leave the reader to guess.
+To uninstall the ServiceNow StackPack and disable the ServiceNow check:

+1. Go to the StackState UI StackPacks > Integrations > ServiceNow screen and click **UNINSTALL**
+    - All ServiceNow specific configuration in StackState will be removed.
+2. Rename the Agent integration configuration file:
+    ```
+    mv servicenow.d/conf.yaml servicenow.d/conf.yaml.example
+    ```
+3. [Restart the StackState Agent\(s\)](/stackpacks/integrations/agent.md#start-stop-restart-the-stackstate-agent) to publish the configuration changes.

 ## See also